daattali/beautiful-jekyll/2018_readings.md

 **Rationale:**

 Many marine species have a bipartite life cycle with a pelagic phase as larvae dispersed by currents, and a benthic stage as adults.
-This week, we want the RCN to think about how dispersal is a key driver of marine population dynamics, and the consequences of dispersal and life history for evolutionary dynamics.
+This week, we want the RCN to think about how dispersal is a key driver of marine population dynamics, and the consequences of dispersal and life history on evolutionary dynamics.

 **Paper 1:**  (Paper and Link)